Florence Millet: Biography

 Florence Millet was born in Brussels, Belgium.
 She has performed across the globe in venues and festivals including Salle Pleyel, Théâtre du Châtelet, Carnegie Hall, Kölner Philharmonie, Washington Kennedy Center, Poly Theaters across China in Shanghai, Nanjing, Suzhou, Weihan, Kuhmo Festival, Kneisel Hall, Tanglewood Festival and Festival International de Piano de la Roque d'Anthéron.
 Millet is a founding member of the Lions Gate Trio.
-From 1992–2000, Millet played with Ensemble Intercontemporain in Paris under the direction of Pierre Boulez and David Robertson.
+From 1992 to 2000, Millet played with Ensemble Intercontemporain in Paris under the direction of Pierre Boulez and David Robertson.
 Millet received degrees from the Conservatoire National Supérieur de Musique et de Danse de Paris and the State University of New York at Stony Brook.

 Education

 Florence Millet studied at the Conservatoire National Supérieur de Musique et de Danse de Paris with Gabriel Tacchino and Jean Hubeau, graduating with Highest Honours at age 18 and receiving First Prize in Piano and Chamber Music.
 Millet continued her studies at State University of New York at Stony Brook, obtaining a Master and Doctorate in Music and Performance, under Gilbert Kalish and Charles Rosen.
-Millet was a Fellow at the Tanglewood Music Center from 1988–89 where she received the CD Jackson Award for outstanding achievement by Seiji Ozawa and Leonard Bernstein and was awarded the Florence Gould Fellowship in 1991.
+Millet was a Fellow at the Tanglewood Music Center from 1988 to 1989 where she received the CD Jackson Award for outstanding achievement by Seiji Ozawa and Leonard Bernstein and was awarded the Florence Gould Fellowship in 1991.
 Further mentors have included Paul Badura Skoda, Peter Serkin, Georgy Sebok and Leon Fleisher.